althonos/diced/docs/index.rst

 This library is provided under the `GNU General Public License v3.0 or later <https://choosealicense.com/licenses/gpl-3.0/>`_.
 The code for this implementation was derived from the `MinCED source code <https://github.com/ctSkennerton/minced>`_, which is available under the GPLv3 as well.
+See the :doc:`Copyright Notice <guide/copyright>` section for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the original MinCED authors.
 It was was developed by*
 `Martin Larralde <https://github.com/althonos/>`_ *during his PhD project at the*